wikibonsai/semtree/README.md

 - [WikiLink](#wikilink-boolean)
 - Lists files that weren't linked in the tree

-(Note: Lint line numbers returned will be offset by wherever the target semtree content started within the file.
-If the content starts at line 5 and the linter says an error occurred on line 1, then the error probably occurs on line 6 of the file.)
+(Note: Validate line numbers returned will be offset by wherever the target semtree content started within the file.
+If the content starts at line 5 and the validator says an error occurred on line 1, then the error probably occurs on line 6 of the file.)

 #### Parameters